 Estrogen "dominance" and the infamous Dr. Lee

 This is sales pitch.
-Just like that coating under your car means more profit for the dealer than you, so this originally was a sales campaign for Lee's books and products.
+Just like that coating under your car that means more profit for the dealer than you, so this originally was a sales campaign for Lee's books and products.
 But there's one major problem here: estrogen "dominance" is an invented condition and even if it were real, it wouldn't apply in surgical menopause.

 Where this progesterone issue has real meaning for women is in natural perimenopause.
 Although the term "estrogen dominance" is purely a made-up marketing ploy, in fact women in natural perimenopause typically experience a decline in progesterone production before they do in estrogen.
-This leaves them at the mercy of their wildly swinging estrogen levels, which cause many of the symptoms of the menopausal transition.
+This leaves them at the mercy of their wildly swinging estrogen levels, which cause many of the symptoms of the perimenopausal transition.
 Supplementation of progesterone during this time can help even out those swings by using the normal inter-relationship between these two hormones, estrogen and progesterone, to dampen them down.

 So while there's no "disease" of "estrogen dominance," the entirely natural fluctuations of perimenopause can be smoothed by bringing these two major hormones back into better balance by covering that relative shortfall in progesterone until estrogen production falls enough to be in better balance with a woman's own menopausal supply.
 That's a temporary situation, albeit one that typically lasts several years.